3rd-division club Alcoyano upsets Madrid in Copa del Rey

 Villarreal had won four consecutive games in all competitions.

-Real Betis defeated Celta Vigo 2-1 with a pair of goals by Sergio Canales.
+Real Betis defeated Celta Vigo 2-1 with a pair of goals by Sergio Canales, winning its fourth in a row.
 Celta took the lead through Santi Mina in the 15th but Canales helped the hosts rally with goals in the 25th and 44th minutes.

 It was the fourth loss in a row for Celta in all competitions.
 It dropped to 11th place in the league standings, while Betis moved to eighth.